 IGs (Immunoglobulins) are normal blood proteins, sometimes elevated in Sjögren’s.

 An ear nose and throat physician or a dentist will take a biopsy of the small salivary glands of your lower lip.
 This requires a needle that freezes the lip and the removal of a small amount of tissue.
 The tissue is then observed through a microscope by a specialist, who determines the presence or absence of inflammation (lymphocytic infiltration) in the glands.
-The pathological changes found in Sjögren’s Syndrome include a FOCAL infiltrate of lymphocytes that may eventually result in the replacement of glandular tissue.
+The pathological changes found in Sjögren’s include a FOCAL infiltrate of lymphocytes that may eventually result in the replacement of glandular tissue.
 This glandular pathology is quite specific, but a few other diagnoses, including several chronic viral diseases, can produce a similar glandular pathology.
-The most recent Sjögren’s Syndrome criteria (The American European Criteria) require that these viral syndromes be excluded in order for the patient to be given the diagnosis of Sjögren’s Syndrome.
+The most recent Sjögren’s criteria (The American European Criteria) require that these viral syndromes be excluded in order for the patient to be given the diagnosis of Sjögren’s.

 What should I do if I suspect Sjögren’s?

 Talk to your health care provider if you have had dry eyes and/or dry mouth for more than three months and other commonly associated Sjögren’s-type symptoms.
 Fatigue and joint pain are common complaints of Sjögren’s because this is a systemic inflammatory disease.

 Is Sjögren’s easily diagnosed?

 No. It can often be difficult to diagnose due to the complexities of the disease and the diversity of symptoms.
 All symptoms may not be present at the same time.
 It has been shown that it can take up to 5-9 years to be diagnosed even if patients present with the typical dryness complaints of this disease.
 Depending on the presenting symptoms, an undiagnosed patient may seek treatment from a variety of different specialists who will treat each symptom individually.